Da Funk: Composition

-In an interview with Fredrik Strage for Swedish magazine Pop #23, Bangalter revealed that "Da Funk" was made after listening to American G-funk for weeks:

-It was around the time Warren G's "Regulate" was released and we wanted to make some sort of gangsta rap and tried to murk our sounds as much as possible.
-However, no one has ever compared it to hip hop.
-We've heard that the drums sound like Queen and the Clash, the melody is reminiscent of Giorgio Moroder, and the synthesisers sound like electro and thousand of other comparisons.
-No one agrees with us that it sounds like hip hop.
+In an interview with Fredrik Strage for Swedish magazine Pop #23, Bangalter said that "Da Funk" was made after listening to American G-funk for weeks.
+He stated that the duo wanted to make a song in the style of gangsta rap.
+They tried to "murk [...] sounds" as much as possible.
+However, Bangalter said that "no one has ever compared it to hip hop."
+According to him, the melody and the synthesizers used in the song are reminiscent of music producer Giorgio Moroder and genres such as electro.

 The riff was originally a siren sound, but was changed to reflect the "gangsta rap" aesthetic they were trying to achieve.
 The bassline was created with a Roland TB-303 synthesizer Bangalter purchased in 1993.
 He had created several patterns with the 303 beforehand: "When we were looking for a bassline, we listened to some of [the] ones I'd already programmed and took the one that fit best."
-Da Funk is written in the key of C minor, and composed with a tempo of 111 beats per minute.
+Da Funk is written in the key of G minor, and composed with a tempo of 111 beats per minute.

 Critical reception

 Larry Flick from Billboard described the track as a "wriggling instrumental combination of cutting-edge electronic dance and Cameo-styled funk".
 Andy Beevers from Music Weeks RM Dance Update rated it five out of five, adding that "this single is a bit of a refresher for those who have been wondering why there is so much hype surrounding the French duo."
 He explained further, "'Da Funk' still sounds incredibly fresh with its huge distorted synth riffs, thumping rhythm and scratchy guitar mashed up to create a mutant disco gem."

+Andy Crysell from NME wrote, "Two young Parisians abduct the insane lovechild of a one-night stand shared by Hardfloor's fittest 303s and a '70s superfly jam to devise a title track rich in troubled funk and wiggly acid and a flip of murderous hammering house."
 Dave Fawbert from ShortList declared it as "sensational", stating that it "manages to combine about six different outrageously funky parts over the top of an unyielding, solitary, bass note.
-When the 303 finally kicks in, it’s electro ecstasy."
+When the 303 finally kicks in, it's electro ecstasy."
 David Sinclair from The Times commented, "Another rave standard goes overground."